kmcgrath/mongo_cache_store/README.md

 ## Upgrade Note

-To accomidate ActiveSupport 4 underlying storage routines had to change.
+To accommodate ActiveSupport 4 underlying storage routines had to change.
 After upgrading to 0.3.0, any cached entries from 0.2.x will be considered a miss and will be overridden with a corresponding write action or expire naturally.